MyBitFoundation/MyBit-Network.tech/README.md

 * Platform wallet and platform token must be set
 * Operators must be registered and choose which currencies they wish to accept

-Basic functionality for these critical operations are outlined below:
+Basic functionality for these critical operations are outlined below.
+All contracts are found [here](contracts)

 ### [Database](contracts/database)
 Contracts in the SDK store all long-term data in a database contract, which allows for contracts to be upgraded without losing valuable data.
 The Database stores all data using a bytes32 type, which is often the keccak256 hash of the variableName, ID, address that make up that variable.